South Congress: Education

 The neighborhood is zoned to the Austin Independent School District.
 The zoned schools are Travis Heights Elementary School, Lively Middle School, and Travis High School.
 Lively was built in 1911, Travis Heights was built in 1938, and Travis was built in 1953.

 Austin Community College serves area residents.
 St. Edward's University is located on South Congress Avenue.

 Public transportation

-Capital Metro MetroRapid Route 801 traverses South Congress Avenue providing express service to the rest of the city.
+CapMetro CapMetro Rapid Route 801 traverses South Congress Avenue providing express service to the rest of the city.
 Specifically, the route has stops at Auditorium Shores, SoCo, Oltorf, and St. Edward's stations.
 South Congress Transit Center at Ben White Boulevard also provides connection to other bus routes in the area.
 South Congress will be future served by the Orange Line light rail service as a part of Project Connect.